 Therefore we arrive at a contradiction. $\square$

 \begin{tw} Let us assume that the following vectors in the space $B$:

-are linearly independent $P\otimes\lambda$ a.s..
+are linearly independent $P\otimes\lambda$-a.s..
 Then the market is $L^1$-complete.
-Moreover, for each $X\in L^1$ there exists a replicating strategy consisting of $n+1$ bonds with different maturities. \end{tw} {\bf Proof.} In virtue of Lemma \ref{lem o liniowej niezaleznosci} one can find maturities $T_{i_1}, T_{i_2},..., T_{i_{n+1}}\in J$ such that vectors
+Moreover, for each $X\in L^1$ there exists a replicating strategy such that at any time it consists of $n+1$ bonds with different maturities. \end{tw} {\bf Proof:} In virtue of Lemma \ref{lem o liniowej niezaleznosci} one can find maturities $T_{i_1}, T_{i_2},..., T_{i_{n+1}}\in J$ such that vectors

 form a set of linearly independent vectors in $\mathbb{R}^{n+1}$.
 Consider any $X\in L^1$ and the representation of the process $\mathbf{E}[X\mid\mathcal{F}_t]$ given by Theorem \ref{tw Kunity}

 Let us define a strategy $\varphi_X(t,T_{i_j}); j=1,2,...,n+1$ involving only bonds with maturities $T_{i_1}, T_{i_2},..., T_{i_{n+1}}$ as a solution of the following system of linear equations